RCREEE and Friedrich-Ebert-Stiftung (FES) Regional Climate and Energy Project MENA sign a new MOU

 Franziska Wehinger the Regional Climate and Energy Project director added that “The MENA region’s female share in engineering graduates is one of the highest in the world – still this does not reflect the participation of women in the sector for renewable energy.
 As FES we want the energy transformation to be not only to be an ecological transformation, but also a social transformation for more gender justice and female empowerment.”

-Scheduled to start by end of August 2020, the training programs are targeting mid-career and senior female professionals to support their career advancement.
+Scheduled to start by end of August 2020, the training programs targeted mid-career and senior female professionals to support their career advancement.
+RCREEE and FES were honored to contribute to the advancemend of more than 40 female professionals who benefited from attending the courses.

 About the Regional Centre for Renewable Energy and Energy Efficiency (RCREEE):